A special departure to one of Papua New Guinea’s most important tribal events, the Mount Hagen Cultural Show

 Day 14 Enjoy a day of leisure.
 Relax by the pool, stroll along the beach or visit the Kokopo markets.
 You may choose to head out to swim with the dolphins or join a dive boat for scuba diving or snorkelling.
 (B, L, D)

 Day 15 Fly from Rabul to Port Moresby, lunch at the Airways Hotel.
-Enjoy a short exploration of the capital.
-Overnight at the Airways Hotel.
+Enjoy a short exploration of the capital(time permitting) before our flight to Singapore.
 (B, L)

 This special departure will be a shorter programme with the visit to Lake Murray omitted and a further night spent in Karawari.